cscsCSCScscs/pyodbc/Connection.md

 if not cnxn.autocommit:
     cnxn.commit()
 ```
-As you can see, `commit()` is called even if `autocommit` is False.
-Hence, the "context" is not so much the connection itself.
+As you can see, `commit()` is called when the context is exited, even if `autocommit` is False.
+Hence, the "context" here is not so much the connection itself.
 Rather, it's better to think of it as a database transaction that will be committed without explicitly calling `commit()`.

-Also note, the connection object is not explicitly closed when the context is exited.
+Note, the connection object is not closed when the context is exited.